Travel to Syria in 2025: Updated Guide

 Arriving in Syria

-If you are flying directly to Damascus or Aleppo airports, the airline companies may request a visa document.
-If you hold EU nationality and are joining one of our private tours or group tours, we can assist in issuing this visa document for you.
-This service is currently only available for EU citizens.
+If you are flying directly to Damascus or Aleppo airports, airline companies may request a visa document before departure.
+If you are joining one of our private or group tours, we can assist in issuing this document for you.

 By Land: